United Kingdom and the American Civil War: Confederate policies

-Confederate opinion, led by President Jefferson Davis, was dominated by "King Cotton," the idea that British dependence on cotton for its large textile industry would lead to diplomatic recognition and mediation or military intervention.
+Early in the war, Confederate opinion, led by President Jefferson Davis, was dominated by "King Cotton," the idea that British dependence on cotton for its large textile industry would lead to diplomatic recognition and mediation or military intervention.
 The Confederates had not sent out agents ahead of time to ascertain if the King Cotton policy would be effective.
 Instead, it was by popular demand, not government action, that shipments of cotton to Europe were ended in spring 1861.
-When the Confederate diplomats arrived, they tried to convince British leaders that the US naval blockade was an illegal paper blockade.
+When the Confederate diplomats arrived, they tried to convince British leaders that the Union blockade was an illegal paper blockade.
 Historian Charles Hubbard writes:

 Davis left foreign policy to others in government and, rather than developing an aggressive diplomatic effort, tended to expect events to accomplish diplomatic objectives.
 The new president was committed to the notion that cotton would secure recognition and legitimacy from the powers of Europe.
 The men Davis selected as secretary of state and emissaries to Europe were chosen for political and personal reasons – not for their diplomatic potential.
 This was due, in part, to the belief that cotton could accomplish the Confederate objectives with little help from Confederate diplomats.

 Hubbard added that Davis's policy was stubborn and coercive.
 The King Cotton strategy was resisted by the Europeans.
-Secretary of War Judah Benjamin and Secretary of the Treasury Christopher Memminger warned that cotton should be immediately exported to build up foreign credits.
+Secretary of War Judah Benjamin and Secretary of the Treasury Christopher Memminger warned in vain that cotton should be immediately exported to build up foreign credits.